Shrashti27/Shrashti27/README.md

 - 👋 Hi, I’m @Shrashti27
 - 👀 I’m interested in coding,making new projects,teamwork
-- 🌱 I’m currently pursuing B.tech cse(AI/ML).
+- 🌱Currently pursuing B.tech cse(AI/ML).
-- 💞️ I’m looking to collaborate on python projects
+- 💞️Looking to collaborate on python projects
 - 📫 you can  reach me through LinkedIn

 <!---